Children, Young People & Families Practice Programme

 This programme has been shaped by substantial combined experience in counselling, psychotherapy, safeguarding, training and work with children, young people and families.

-Designed for practitioners from a range of therapeutic backgrounds, the programme is not rooted in one theoretical house but in the practical realities of CYP work.
+Designed for practitioners from a range of therapeutic backgrounds, the programme is not rooted in one theoretical house but in the practical realities of therapeutic work with children, young people and families.

-This programme includes an incorporated placement within a live specialist setting, connecting learning directly to the realities of CYP therapeutic work.
+This programme includes an incorporated placement within a live specialist setting, connecting learning directly to the realities of therapeutic work with children, young people and families.

 Created for qualified practitioners

-It is designed for counsellors, psychotherapists and mental health practitioners who want to deepen their confidence, competence and readiness for CYP work.
+It is designed for counsellors, psychotherapists and mental health practitioners who want to deepen their confidence, competence and readiness for therapeutic work with children, young people and families.

 The programme reflects the realities of practice, including developmental needs, neurodivergence, family systems, engagement challenges and safeguarding decision-making.